Urbanisation at the Margins

 Joëlle Martz

-These stories revealed the many ways in which residents navigate fragmented land tenure, engage in tacit negotiations with neighbours, and copewith the ambiguous status of their neighbourhoods within the frameworks of urban governance in Lamu, which are currently gaining relevance and capacity.
+These stories revealed the many ways in which residents navigate fragmented land tenure, engage in tacit negotiations with neighbours, and cope with the ambiguous status of their neighbourhoods within the frameworks of urban governance that are currently gaining relevance and capacity in Lamu.

 “Some would term what is happening in these settlements as classical urban sprawl.
 There isn’t much order; the only authority present at that time were the original land owners, who allowed the people to settle there.
 The way they build is very different to the old town [...] these are the houses of their own dreams.”